-Since it’s close to Father’s Day and it’s prime grilling season, today I’m sharing one of my husband’s favorite gifts – his Traeger Renegade Pro!
+Since it’s close to Father’s Day and it’s prime grilling season, today I’m sharing one of my husband’s favorite gifts – his Traeger Renegade Pro pellet smoker!

 “I love cooking with my Traeger!
 IT IS AMAZING!
-I love the Pro Series since it has built in temperature probes and a hatch to change out the wood pellets.
+I love the Pro Series since it has built-in temperature probes and a hatch to change out the wood pellets.
 The Traeger makes life a lot easier to get excellent, consistent results with limited effort.
-An added bonus is that you can grill, bake, and smoke, all with the same grill!” – Lina’s husband Joel.
+An added bonus is that you can grill, bake, and smoke, all with the same grill!” – My husband, Joel.

-We purchased a Traeger Renegade Pro (a popular brand of wood pellet electric smokers) about 5 months ago, and we’ve really been enjoying it!
-And by “we”, I mostly mean my husband, as he’s been enjoying this new hobby of trying every type of meat, creating seasoning blends, and essentially taking over the cooking responsibilities on the weekends.
+We purchased a Traeger Renegade Pro (a popular brand of wood pellet electric smokers) about a year ago, and have used it just about every weekend!
+My husband has been enjoying this fun hobby of trying every type of meat, creating seasoning blends, and essentially taking over the cooking responsibilities on the weekends.

 Grilling vs. Smoking

 Win-Win: The Traeger is a grill and a smoker!
-We often set it to a higher temp to “grill” foods – anything from smoke (180 degrees) to 450 degrees.
+We often set it to a higher temp to “grill” foods – anything from smoke (180 degrees) to 450 degrees is considered grilling.

 Pellet Smokers vs. Propane Smokers

-We started out learning to smoke meat with an entry level propane smoker that uses wood chips to infuse wood flavor.
-It works fine, but it was a hassle to constantly feed wood chips to, there were flare-up temperature spikes, and it was tricky to maintain even temperatures.
+We started out learning to smoke meat with an entry-level propane smoker that uses wood chips to infuse wood flavor.
+It worked well, but it was a hassle to constantly feed wood chips to, there were flare-up temperature spikes, and it was tricky to maintain even temperatures.
 We once ran out of propane mid-smoke, and that was a bummer, too.

 - Precise temperature for even cooking (and no flare-ups).
-This yields a higher quality, consistent result.
+This yields higher quality, consistent results.

 - Easy to clean.
 To make it even easier, we buy the drip pan liners.
 Cleaning up the ash is easy to do using a shop vac or a handheld vacuum.

-- It’s good looking!
+- It looks amazing!
 I know this may seem unimportant, but the design is actually similar to a gas grill and not an eyesore like some smokers. 🙂

 - Excellent customer service.
 Traeger is known for its awesome customer service, and the smoker/grill comes with a 3-year warranty.